csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 ![Memory hierarchy in a supercomputer](images/memory_hierarchy.svg)

 The memory levels in the pyramid have the following characteristics:
-* Physical location: the higher in the pyramid, physically closer to the CPU core the memory is.
+* Physical location: the higher the memory type is in the pyramid, the closer it is physically to the CPU core.
 * Performance: as we move from the bottom of the pyramid to the top, transfer speed (MB/s) increases.
 * Access time: the time between read/write requests decreases as we move up in